-Note (ii): The International Officials in paragraphs 3.1.5 to 3.1.9 of this Rule may be classified as World Athletics Level and Area Level according to the applicable World Athletics Policy.
+Note (ii): The International Officials in paragraphs 3.1.5 to 3.1.9 of this Rule may be classified according to the applicable World Athletics Policy.

 The travelling and accommodation expenses of each individual appointed by World Athletics or an Area Association under this Rule or under Rule 2.2 of the Competition Rules shall be paid to the individual according to the relevant regulations.